hu8813/so_long/README.md

 ## Requirements

 -   A C compiler (such as GCC)
--   in Linux, Libraries: -lXext -lX11 -lm to install these dependencies, run:
+-   in Linux, Libraries: libXext, libX11 ,
+    to install these dependencies, run:

 `sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev`

--   in mac, -framework OpenGL -framework AppKit
+-   in mac, compiling flags are: -framework OpenGL -framework AppKit

 ## Installation